×

 -

-c) ergonomic and environmental hygiene conditions. - The employer shall take appropriate measures to remedy the risks identified on the basis of the assessments referred to above, taking into account the sum or combination of the incidence of the risks identified.
+c) ergonomic and environmental hygiene conditions. - Risk reduction - The employer shall take appropriate measures to remedy the risks identified on the basis of the assessments referred to in paragraph 1, taking into account the sum or combination of the incidence of the risks identified.

-- The employer shall organise and prepare the workplaces referred to in Article 173, in accordance with the minimum requirements set out in Annex XXXIV.
+- Minimum requirements - The employer shall organise and prepare the workplaces referred to in Article 173 of Legislative Decree No.81/2008, in accordance with the minimum requirements set out in Annex XXXIV.

 -

-Workers shall be subject to the health surveillance referred to in Article 41, with particular reference to:
+Health examinations - Workers shall be subject to the health surveillance referred to in Article 41 of Legislative Decree No.81/2008, with particular reference to:

 -

-Refer to Annex XXXIV on minimum requirements for equipment and environment involving:
+Refer to Annex XXXIV of Legislative Decree No.81/2008 on minimum requirements for equipment and environment, including screen, keyboard, work surface, work seat, laptop, lighting, and noise.

 The Duties of